About Kathmandu

 Best Times to Visit Attractions to Avoid Crowds:

-- Early Mornings: Visit popular sites like Swayambhunath (Monkey Temple) and Pashupatinath Temple early in the morning to enjoy a more serene atmosphere before the crowds arrive.
+- Early Mornings: Most popular attractions like Swayambhunath Temple (Monkey Temple) are less crowded in the early morning hours, offering a serene experience.

 Local Events, Festivals, or Seasonal Highlights: